‘Doesn’t sound great’: Ministry of Health challenged on slowness of response to surgical mesh injuries

 Walker, who has collected accounts from 30 women who have been harmed by mesh implants, told her story to the Herald last year as part of the series In Her Head.

-Ministry of Health chief medical director Dr Jo Bourne said today that a “pause” on using mesh for this procedure was being investigated by the ministry.
+Ministry of Health chief medical director Dr Joe Bourne said today that a “pause” on using mesh for this procedure was being investigated by the ministry.

 But unlike the United Kingdom, which suspended the use of mesh in 2018, the ministry was so far unable to find a legislative or regulatory way to do so.